LukeGrahamLandry/franca/docs/introduction.md

 (so you can access them like normal variables). `S` can be a `ScopeId` from `import`, a struct with constant declarations, or a string (which is treated the same as when passed to `import`).

+See ../imports.md for more ways to bring in new code (dynamic linking, assembly, etc.).

 ## Comments

 - C style `//` comments go until the end of the line.